akshaya-pradeep/Transfer_Learning_VGG16/README.md

 Transfer Learning-based Face Mask Detection with VGG16

-I have recently implemented a Mask Detection Model based on Transfer Learning with VGG16.
+Implemented a Mask Detection Model based on Transfer Learning with VGG16.
 Rather than training a CNN from scratch, I used VGG16 (pre-trained on ImageNet) and fine-tuned it to classify images into With Mask and Without Mask categories.

 - Pre-trained VGG16 for feature extraction